MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-tools.md

 - An inventory of devices with VBA macros issues based on the Readiness Toolkit compatibility assessment
 - An updated inventory of devices ready for Office 365 ProPlus deployment, based on both add-in and VBA macro assessments.

-> [!NOTE]
-> You can also use the Readiness Toolkit to scan Office documents in specific folders or network shares, but this information can't be used by Configuration Manager.
+You can also use the Readiness Toolkit to scan Office documents in specific folders or network shares, but this information can't be used by Configuration Manager.

 Configuration Manager also provides reporting capabilities which can be used to filter on additional add-in and macro compatibility data fields.